frenchypeanut/rockside/doc/more-about-rockside.md

 - A running container per node instanciated through Rockside interface
 - A persistent folder where will be stored you blockchain datas.

-## I run a rockside instance.
+## I run a "Early Access" version of rockside.
 I noticed than anybody could create an account on Rockside interface

 Indeed !
 The EthCC Early Access release don't give the possibility to restrict the signup only to whitelisted users.